Abdusshh/email_scheduler_qstash_python/blog.md

 1. Basic knowledge of Python and Django.
 2. A SendGrid account and API key for sending emails.
-3. Upstash account to access QStash.
+3. An Upstash account to get your QStash token.

 ### Project Setup